murarisumit/murarisumit.github.io/_posts/thinker/_posts/2018-11-16-Anger-the-least-understood-emotion.md

 Anger on the other side will make me a bit small, but it can be daily driver that will take you to destination.
 Shouting when anger comes in is a sign of weakness IMO, it’s the easiest way to get it out.
 Sumit you shoudn't do this.

 Like all emotions anger is a storm which does not stay.
-It moves and shifts and dissipates once the event it done, but you can carry it along like baggage to remind and keep to fixated to something.
-Life without baggage is really nice, but it can be like gun to police or woollen clothes in snow, they help you but it's pain to carry them all along, but they serve too, decision is mine.
+It moves and shifts and dissipates once the event it done, but you can carry it **along like baggage** to remind and keep to fixated to something.
+Life without baggage is really nice, but it can be like gun to police or woollen clothes in snow, they can help you but it's pain to carry them all along, but they serve too.

 What I need to worry is how react when just emotions come to me.